franciscobmacedo/autoemail/README.md

     pip install -r requirements.txt
 ```

-- Make sure your sender email address allows for remote usage.
+- Make sure your sender email address allows for remote usage (if it is gmail, you need to [allow less secure apps](https://myaccount.google.com/lesssecureapps)).
 - You must setup 2 variables, `sender_email` and `password` (of that `sender_email`), in an `.env` file in the main directory. check the `.env.preset` file for the correct format.

 ## Run